johnnietse/L4-autonomous-object-detection-model-training/README.md

 - Modifications required for functional correctness
 - Performance optimizations specific to the runtime environment

 I assert copyright only over these specific remedial modifications.
 The majority of the codebase, including all original design patterns, proprietary methodologies, and core functionality remains exclusively owned by the course - ELEC 390 Principles of Design and Development.
-This notice does not transfer any ownership rights of the original tutorial materials code.
+This notice does not transfer any ownership rights of the ELEC 390 tutorials original code.